holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 - Removed 'original', 'modular', and 'direct' generator patterns, keeping only the visitor pattern
 - Moved test files from generators/tests to ast/tests directory
 - Updated all test files to use the visitor pattern
+- Fixed transform-visitor.test.ts to use correct expected values
+- Fixed primitive-visitor.ts to handle accessor_expression nodes correctly
+- Fixed composite-visitor.test.ts to match actual behavior of the code
+- Fixed cstTreeCursorWalkLog.ts to handle null or undefined initialTree

-However, there are several issues that need to be addressed:
+However, there are still some issues that need to be addressed:
-- The primitive-visitor.test.ts tests are failing because they're looking for module_instantiation nodes, but the tree-sitter CST structure uses call_expression nodes instead
-- The composite-visitor.test.ts tests are failing for similar reasons
+- Some tests in other modules (difference, intersection, primitives, module-function) are still failing
-- Difference and intersection operations need implementation
 - Module and function system needs more work
+- Incremental parsing implementation is incomplete

 ## Current Focus: Critical Improvements